 According to the Pew Research Center, roughly 10,000 Baby Boomers retire each day.
 By 2030, 18% of Americans will be of retirement age or older.
 As this large portion of the workforce exits, it’s important that companies ensure leadership continuity as well as knowledge transfer.

-A succession plan is a cost-effective method for developing current employees skills sets, providing mentoring and career guidance, and positioning those key people to fill upcoming roles within the company.
+A succession plan is a cost-effective method for retaining top talent by developing current employees skills sets, providing mentoring and career guidance, and positioning those key people to fill upcoming roles within the company.

 Advantages of Competency-Based Succession Planning